Order & Pay for pubs & bars

 At StoreKit, we believe in an integrated tech stack in a pub or restaurant.
 That’s something which should incorporate EPOS, Delivery, Accounting, Inventory, Payments, and all other software verticals which are right for you.
 This is the “hub” and “spoke” model of software.
 In delivery, a low number of integrations mean that delivery restaurants sometimes hire someone full time to reenter all the delivery orders into their point-of-sale.

-Fortunately, StoreKit Order & Pay includes an integration module which can get you started with over 30+ EPOS systems.
+Fortunately, StoreKit Order & Pay includes an integration module which can get you started with 40+ EPOS systems.